bijan-181/sms_sender/README.md

 # sms sender

-this program will send sms frome your computer with use your phone by aiemore app in android device
+this program will send sms frome your computer with use your phone by airmore app in android device

 1 - you need to install airmore on your mobile phone .
 2 - connect your phone to a same wirless .